TwinFan/XPMP2-Sample/README.md

     related.txt
 ```

-The individual files under `Resources` listed above, like `Doc8643.txt`, are available
+The individual files listed above under the `Resources` folder, like `Doc8643.txt`, are available
-from `lib/XPMP2/Resources`.
+from `lib/XPMP2/Resources`, including the `Contrail` subfolder.

 For the plugin to work properly some CSL models are necessary in some folders
 under `Resources`.
 All folders under `Resources` are scanned for